G. S. Lakshmi

-Gandikota Sarva Lakshmi is an Indian cricket match referee and a former domestic cricket player and coach.
-She was a right handed batswoman and right-arm fast-medium outswing bowler.
+Gandikota Sarva Lakshmi is an Indian cricket match referee and a former domestic cricketer and coach.
+She was a right-handed batter and right-arm fast-medium outswing bowler.

 Lakshmi became the first woman to be appointed to the International Cricket Council's International Panel of Match Referees on 14 May 2019.
 The first match that she refereed was played between England and Australia.

 Early life

 Lakshmi was born to a Brahmin family in Rajahmundry, Andhra Pradesh on 23 May 1968.
 She grew up in Jamshedpur where her father worked for the Tata Engineering and Locomotive Company (now Tata Motors).
 Lakshmi began playing cricket in Tata Nagar.
 She was initially denied admission to the Jamshedpur Women's College in 1986 due to her "terribly poor marks" in 10th board examinations.
 However, her father requested her to tryout for the college's sports quota.
 She was able to secure admission to Jamshedpur Women's College who felt that she could be their frontline fast bowler.
 She moved to Hyderabad in 1989 after securing a job with South Central Railway and subsequently began playing for the South Central Railways cricket team.